Anand-S23/Instagram-Clone/README.md

 - Post system (mostly backend)

 In-development To Do List:
 - Front-end post system bug fix
-- Activity (See what others are doing)
 - Home (list of posts from users you follow)

+Later Features:
 - UI/UX Desgin
+- Activity (See what others are doing)
+- Flutter or React Native front end with Django Rest API